anuragmandal/ESP32-OLED/README.md

 # ESP32-OLED
-This is an exapmle of walking man on OLED display to show how to use the attached libraries and how to display different pixel images upto(128*64) which is converted to .bmp C array.
+This is an example of walking man on OLED display to show how to use the attached libraries and how to display different pixel images upto(128*64) which is converted to .bmp C array.